cgilles/digikam-vcpkg-windows/README.md

 * Build:
 --------

-To start Qt compilation use these scripts:
+To start Qt compilation use these scripts in a git-bash console:

     1) ./01-windows-install-vcpkg.bat